You know this big effort to reduce home foreclosures?

 But the masses are you faceless dorks who can't fend for yourself.

-You need your health care.
+You need your healthcare.

-Hey, you need people paying you mortgage.
+Hey, you need people paying your mortgage.

 Larry, let me give you a clue.